2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in Texas

 The colleges and universities below are the most popular for geology majors pursuing a bachelor's degree.

-Our 2023 rankings named Texas A&M University - College Station the most popular school in Texas for geological and earth sciences students working on their bachelor’s degree.
+Our analysis found Texas A&M University - College Station to be the most popular school for geological and earth sciences students who want to pursue a bachelor’s degree in Texas.
 Texas A&M College Station is a very large public school located in the medium-sized city of College Station.

 Women make up 41% of the geology majors at the school.